istarlet/derby_city_drip/README.md

 They must make some visible changes to your site’s layout, such as re-aligning/moving content areas, changing your menu, changing the location of content areas and images, hiding/showing elements, etc.
 ```
+1. Top navigation changes from horizontal to a vertical, drop-down menu.
+2. Hero section changes from horizontally aligned text-block and image to vertically stacked with the image underneath the text-block.
+3. Location Map section changes from a 3-column layout ===> 2-column layout ===> 1-column layout.
+4. Menu Item sections change from a 2-column layout ===> 1-column layout.

 ## CSS Feature
 ```